 Students may elect to participate in the TOP Program.
 Students who wish to be considered for a Teaching Fellowship in their third semester must participate in the TOP Program.
 The aim of TOP is to introduce students to the practical and pedagogical tasks involved in teaching at the undergraduate level, and to provide basic instruction in the effective performance of those tasks.
-TOP is administered by members of the Department of Philosophy in collaboration with the staff of the university's Center for Teaching Excellence.
+TOP is administered by members of the Department of Philosophy.
 It includes both instructional sessions and practical applications.
 The instructional sessions provide guidelines for the preparation of course descriptions and syllabi, assignments and examinations, and for the grading of assignments and examinations.
 In addition, they offer guidelines for the preparation and delivery of lectures and the conduct of classroom discussions.
 The practical applications include: interviews with faculty members about their approaches to teaching and their methods, their successes and their failures; preparation of sample course descriptions and syllabi; preparation and delivery of one guest lecture in a lower-division Philosophy course, with optional videotaping, student evaluations, and a final review of the student's performance.
 Ongoing assistance is provided by experienced, full-time members in the Department of Philosophy.
 Students participate in TOP in the second and third semesters of the M.A.
 Program and receive a Certificate of Participation upon completion of the program.